-Welcome to Flintshire County Council's Welsh Language Promotion Strategy 2018 - 2023.
+Welcome to Flintshire County Council's Welsh Language Promotion Strategy 2019 - 2024.
 Welsh language is an important part of Flintshire's cultural identity and we have been proud to celebrate our linguistic heritage, hosting one of the most successful Urdd Eisteddfod's in 2016.

 We are fully committed to supporting the Welsh language and continue to provide grants to, and work in partnership with, the Urdd, Menter laith and Mudiad Meithrin.
 This partnership approach has meant that a new Welsh medium foundation phase school, Ysgol Croes Atti-Glannau Dyfrdwy, opened in 2014 in Deeside.
 This provides an exciting opportunity for families in the Deeside area to access local Welsh medium education.
+The Council was also successful in securing Welsh Government funding to increase capacity at Ysgol Glanrafon, Welsh medium primary school, in Mold.
+The increase in opportunities to access Welsh medium education will make significant contributions to this Welsh Language Promotion Strategy.

 Our work in providing bilingual services has been recognised externally.
-A few years ago, Social Services were nominated for an award at the Welsh Language in Health, Social Services and Social Care Awards.
+Social Services were nominated for an award at the Welsh Language in Health, Social Services and Social Care Awards.
 They received a special recognition award for their work in promoting and providing Welsh language services for residents of Llys Jasmine, extra care housing accommodation.
 They were also runner up in the Minister's Special Award for providing bilingual services.